Recensus/developer-docs/posts/customer.md

 The following fields are required:

+1. **name:** The name of the product
+2. **url:** The url of the product page on the merchants website
 1. **quantity:** The quantity of the item purchased.
-2. **gtin:** The products GTIN number (blank if unknown).
-See below.
-3. **mpn:** The products Manufacturer Product Name (blank if unknown).
-See below.
-4. **brand:** The products brand (blank if unknown).
-See below.
-5. **lang:** The products language in two letter iso format. (eg - "en")
+2. **lang:** The products language in two letter iso format. (eg - "en")
-6. **title:** The products title.
-Defined by you - a custom name for the product.
-7. **type:** The type of product.
+4. **type:** The type of product.
 Currently only "P" (for product) is supported but later additional types will be added.

-**Note:** Just like when using the Recensus widget certain identifying fields are required that allow Recensus to identify the product from your website that a customer has purchased.
-There are three so called 'identifying fields': GTIN, MPN (Manufacturer Product Name) and Brand.
-The following combinations are acceptable when submitting purchases to this API.
-ALL id fields should be submitted, if you don't want to include a field, leave it empty.
+**Note:** Just like when using the Recensus widget the name and URL fields which identify your product are required.
+We recommedn you also send GTIN, MPN and brand if available see examples below.
+If you don't want to include a field, leave it empty.

-1. GTIN, MPN, Brand (Preferred)
-2. GTIN
-3. MPN + Brand

 ````
 {